teofilobd/teofilobd.github.io/_drafts/2017-12-27-dynamic-batching-or-gpu-instancing.md

 If you have several dynamic meshes in your game, it might be hard to follow theses rules, specially the one about the number of vertex attributes.
 However, there is another technique, called GPU instancing, that can be used for this purpose as well.

 Let's say you have many dynamic meshes into your scene, but theses meshes are all instances of a same mesh.
 If this is the case, I have good news for you.
-By using GPU instancing you can draw all of those instances with one draw call, and they can even have different properties in their material.
+By using GPU instancing you might be able to draw all of those instances with one draw call, and they can even have different properties in their material.

 > GPU instancing can be seen as an alternative to the use of batches when you have several instances of a same mesh in a scene.